Working with the PDS Sandbox

 - Scroll to the bottom of the page and click "Submit".

-If you decide to add more datasets to the dummy member account after you have activated the Developer Test Connection, the new datasets will not be accessible via an API request until the above steps are repeated and the datasets that you wish to be accessible have been added to the Developer Test Connection.
+If you decide to add more datasets to the PDS after you have activated the Developer Test Connection, the new datasets will not be accessible via an API request until the above steps are repeated and the datasets that you wish to be accessible have been added to the Developer Test Connection.

 Now you are ready to try making an example Connection API request to the PDS, to see for yourself how it works.